awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-flows.md

 1. In Amazon Connect, choose **Routing**, **Contact flows**\.

-1. In the **Contact flow designer**, open an existing, or create a new contact flow\.
+1. In the contact flow designer, open an existing contact flow, or create a new one\.

 1. Add a block in which you can select a queue to transfer a contact to, such as a **Set working queue** block\.